 Please take note of the language requirements for the Final Round.

-FINAL ROUND Saturday 6 and Sunday 7 October – in Cape Town
+FINAL ROUND Saturday 29 and Sunday 30 September 2018 – in Johannesburg

 Who may participate?
 In order to qualify for the Final Round a candidate

 - has to use one of the following languages: Scratch, Python, Java, Delphi, C++, Pascal